About Us

 A Majestic History

-Eisenhower at hotel In the 1950’s, the Majestic Theater stepped onto the world stage when President Dwight D. Eisenhower and First Lady Mamie Eisenhower regularly attended performances, often in the company of world leaders.
-The theater's ballroom/gymnasium, always a popular spot for young people, was often used by the White House press corps for news conferences whenever President Eisenhower was in residence at his Gettysburg farm.
+In the 1950s, President Dwight D. Eisenhower and First Lady Mamie Eisenhower regularly attended performances and films at the Majestic, sometimes in the company of world leaders.
+The theater's gymnasium, now the site of the cinemas, was used by the White House press corps from 1955 to 1961 for news conferences whenever President Eisenhower was in residence at his Gettysburg farm.
+Like many establishments locally and nationally, the theater was functionally segregated until the mid-1960s with “people of color” seated only in the balcony section.